-As the heat of summer arrives, raise your height for cool season grasses and keep it closer to four inches.
+As the heat of summer arrives, raise your mower height for cool season grasses and keep it closer to four inches.
 A taller plant shades the soil and keeps the root zone cooler during periods of high heat.
-If your lawn is allowed to grow too tall, it can result in broader leaf blades, a lower plant density and susceptible to turf disease.
+If your lawn is allowed to grow too tall, it can result in broader leaf blades, a lower plant density and becomes more susceptible to turf disease.

 Having a routine mowing schedule for your lawn is common.
-However; you should only mow your lawn when it needs mowing.
+However, you should only mow your lawn when it needs mowing.
 Grass will grow at different rates depending fertilization, season and weather conditions.
-In the spring, with longer days, cold temperatures and plenty of rain grass grow quicker than in the summer, with high temperatures and less rainfall.
+In the spring, with longer days, cooler temperatures and plenty of rain, grass grow quicker than in the summer.

 Regardless of the grass species you have, you should not remove more than the one-third of the grass height when mowing.
 This is important because the grass is a living plant and they all undergo some stress when cut.

 Avoid mowing your lawn when it is wet.
-There are several reasons for not mowing your grass when it’s wet.
+There are several reasons for not mowing a wet lawn.
 In addition to possibly jamming the mower blades and clogging the discharge chute, it also leaves clumps of grass on the lawn.
 Grass collecting on the mower blades also results in tearing the grass much like a dull blade.
 Keeping your lawn mower blades sharp can’t be overstated.